stackplanet/sourcestack/README.md

-# sourcestack: a highly adaptable template for full-stack node web apps
+# sourcestack: a highly adaptable template for full-stack serverless nodejs web apps

-**sourcestack** is a full-stack node web app template, ready to be deployed into your AWS account and adapted to your needs.
+**sourcestack** is a full-stack serverless nodejs web app template, ready to be deployed into your AWS account and adapted to your needs.

-sourcestack surfaces all infrastructure as source code within the template, unlike frameworks like AWS Amplify that push infrastructure down into libraries and code generation tools.
-This means that you have total control over your application and won't be trapped by the assumptions made by a framework.
+sourcestack surfaces all infrastructure as source code within the template, in contrast to frameworks such as AWS Amplify that push infrastructure down into libraries and code generation tools.
+This gives you total control over your application and ensures that you won't be trapped by the assumptions made by a framework.
 See [Design philosophy](https://github.com/stackplanet/sourcestack/wiki/Design-philosophy) for more.

 The template includes a simple todo list app - you can try it out at [sourcestack-demo.com](https://sourcestack-demo.com)